 Recommended Ages: 11-17 (Class is offered in two levels)

-Start Date: September 5.
+Start Date: January 9.
 Class runs for 8 weeks.
-Students have 10 weeks to complete the course.
+Students have 2 weeks after the last class is posted to complete the course.
 No live classes- do the lesson plans on YOUR schedule.

 There are so many events that happened with the Vikings that covering them all is very difficult in 8 weeks!
 Therefore, this class will focus on some of the events that Vikings were involved in spanning the globe.
 Vikings are traditionally not given credit for the development of much of modern Europe, when they have had much more influence than most people think.
 They were some of the first Russians, fought in the Crusades, conquered Paris and England, and even were some of the first Europeans in North America.
 These somewhat unknown events shaped much of European history, but were not necessarily credited to the Vikings.
 This class seeks to change that!
 And the best part?
 You get to follow me to SWEDEN, where I’ll be shooting videos on location in many historical Viking areas, really bringing the Vikings to life!